About James H. Collier

 I am the Executive Editor of Social Epistemology: A Journal of Knowledge, Culture and Policy.

 The Stanford Encyclopedia of Philosophy describes social epistemology as: " ...
 [T]he study of the social dimensions of knowledge or information.
 There is little consensus, however, on what the term 'knowledge' comprehends, what is the scope of the 'social', or what the style or purpose of the study should be.
 According to some writers, social epistemology should retain the same general mission as classical epistemology, revamped in the recognition that classical epistemology was too individualistic.
 According to other writers, social epistemology should be a more radical departure from classical epistemology, a successor discipline that would replace epistemology as traditionally conceived."
-My work accords with the so described "radical departure" school.
-While I consider the so-called "radical departure" school as social epistemology, if one wishes a distinction, 'critical social epistemology' or 'political social epistemology' appear somewhat apt terms.
+My work accords with the "radical departure" school.
+While I consider the "radical departure" school as social epistemology, if one wishes a distinction, 'critical social epistemology' or 'political social epistemology' appear somewhat apt terms.

 Social epistemology in this vein was founded by Steve Fuller in his book Social Epistemology (1988).
 Fuller also founded the journal, Social Epistemology, in 1987.
 I was one of Steve's students while he was at Virginia Tech and he was a member of my doctoral committee.
 Like Fuller, I see "... social epistemology as an interdisciplinary research program.
 Social epistemology is a normative discipline that addresses philosophical problems of knowledge using the tools of history and the social sciences."